xapids/Hub-Public/Nano Banana/README.md

 #### 2.1 Step 1 – Extraction (this repo file)

 1. In a Nano Banana (or other LLM) chat:
-   - Paste the full text from `Image -> JSON Extractor.md`.
+   - Paste the full text from `Image -> JSON Extractor Prompt.md`.
    - Attach:
      - One floor plan image of a single room.
      - 1–4 interior reference photos of that same room.